NOV 2025 ELECTION ALERT

 Temporary tax relief for rebuilding after a home fire.

-Creates additional property tax exemptions for homeowners 65 and older. increases the school property tax exemption for elderly and disabled Texans from $10,000 to $60,000.
+Creates additional property tax exemptions for homeowners 65 and older. increases the school property tax exemption for elderly and disabled Texans from $10,000 to $60,000. (this is a temporary amendment)

 Gives the governor more power over appointments to the State Commission on Judicial Conduct, risking politicizing judicial discipline.

-Increases the homestead exemption from $100,000 to $140,000.
+Increases the homestead exemption from $100,000 to $140,000. (this is a temporary amendment)

-Yes - Proposition 14: Dementia Research
+Yes - Proposition 14: Dementia research / Fondos para el estudio de la demencia

 Creates a publicly funded research institute for dementia, Alzheimer’s, and related diseases, with $3 billion in dedicated funding.